duncombe/glossary/README.md

 to make some sense of it for a relative newcomer.
 There are other sites that define these terms such as the [IOOS Acronym List](http://www.ioos.noaa.gov/about/acronym_list.html), which has 639 acronyms defined.
 This page provides from my personal experience and does not pretend to be complete or even totally relevant.
+It now extends to southern African relevant acronyms and includes a collection of acronyms from IIOE-2.

 <a name="contents"></a>
 ## [A](#A) [B](#B) [C](#C) [D](#D) [E](#E) [F](#F) [G](#G) [H](#H) [I](#I) [J](#J) [K](#K) [L](#L) [M](#M) [N](#N) [O](#O) [P](#P) [Q](#Q) [R](#R) [S](#S) [T](#T) [U](#U) [V](#V) [W](#W) [X](#X) [Y](#Y) [Z](#Z)